nityam-vasu/Comic_Crafter/README.md

 # Comic Crafter

 A web application for creating comics with AI-generated images, built with React frontend and Python backend services.
+Features fine-tuned LORA weights for Japanese manga style generation.

 ## Project Structure